Responsible pet ownership

 - Do you have any plans within the next 10 or more years that might not be suited to owning a pet?

 - Do you have time for a pet?

 - Can you afford to pay for your pet’s food, toys and veterinary bills?

 - Will you be able to regularly exercise and groom your pet?

 - Is the type of pet you’re considering suitable for your home?
-Some animals require a lot of space and stimulation and it is cruel to keep them in small homes or outside spaces.

 For more useful information, visit the RSPCA website.

 It is a legal requirement to register your pets.
 There are many benefits that come with pet registration.

 Find out more about the benefits of pet registration by reading this article at Urban Paws.

 All dogs and cats over the age of three months must be desexed prior to registration.